realmjoin/realmjoin-docs/docs/dem-account.md

-# Device Enrollment Manager
+# Multi-User Devices

+Multi-User Devices allow an administrator to provision devices intended to be used by more than one user.
+A tool for Multi-User Devices is **Device Enrollment Manager** (short DEM).

-A Device Enrollment Manager (short DEM) is an Intune permisson that can be applied to an Azure Active Directory user account and lets the user enroll up to 1,000 devices.
+DEM is an Intune permisson that can be applied to an Azure Active Directory user account and lets the user enroll up to 1,000 devices.
 A DEM account is useful for scenarios where devices are enrolled and prepared before handing them out to the users of the devices.

 ## Licenses